 I know that there are so many people that truly want to spend the rest of their lives tackling and adventuring life with their favourite person, and some of those people are even allowed to legally enter into marriage.
 So many brides and grooms have legitimate excuses about the cost of a marriage, or the fear of trying to get all of their family in one room, let’s face it: weddings can be stressful.
 The idea of hosting a wedding can scare the bejesus out of a sensible person, and it makes me sad that they wouldn’t be married because of the hinderance of a wedding.

 So for one day I want to marry anyone and everyone that wants to be married but not have a wedding.
-I’ll do it at no cost, in a location yet to be confirmed in Sydney, for anyone that can legally enter into marriage in Australia.
+I’ll do it at no cost, at The Riverstone Estate in Melbourne, for anyone that can legally enter into marriage in Australia.
 It’s a day of marriage amnesty!

 Is Marriage Amnesty Day for you?

 Does the idea of spending the rest of your life with your partner just excite the pants off you?

 Does the idea of hosting a wedding make you sad?